u2takey/mysqlgate/README.md

 # MysqlGate

-Mostly inspired by PostgreSQL, MysqlGate is another proxy for mysql but aimed at extendable.
+Mostly inspired by PostgreSQL, MysqlGate is another proxy for mysql but aimed at extendability.

 ## Designed Extend Point